PRIArobotics/Hedgehog/docs/source/index.rst

     - use all capabilities of the built-in Raspberry Pi
     - all open hardware and software
     - no limitations for advances users
-- easy connectivity to programming machines
+- easy connectivity to programming devices
     - wired via Ethernet
     - wireles via WiFi
     - Web-based Hedgehog IDE or SSH